Ibrahi1m2/power_robotics_frontend/README.md

 ## The deadline is 27 January, 2025

+- Run npm install and npm run start command to start.
-- You have three and a half hours left, all the best.
+- You have three and a half days left, all the best.